jdblischak/smk-simple-slurm/examples/conditional-resource/README.md

 # Specify a resource conditionally

 Sometimes you only need an argument to `sbatch` in certain circumstances.
-For example, if your cluster has lots of partitions, it may be preferable to allow SLURM to select a partition based on requested resources such as `cpus-per-task`, `mem` and `time`, without specifying the partition explicitly.
+For example, if your cluster has lots of partitions, you may want SLURM to select a partition based on job resources like `cpus-per-task`, `mem` and `time`, without specifying the partition explicitly.
-In this case you want Snakemake to submit the job without the `--partition` argument.
+In this case you wound need Snakemake to submit the job without the `--partition` argument.

 The following profile uses an empty `partitionFlag` by default.